 This type of DNA test is for personal information only.
 For instance, if you don’t need a DNA test for legal purposes, this would be the alternative.
 Also, the peace of mind option has some benefits over the legal option.
 For instance, it is a cheaper DNA test and you can take your own DNA samples.
-But, you can still book a peace of mind version at any of our DNA Clinics.
+But you can still book a peace of mind DNA test at any of our DNA Clinics.

 The cheapest DNA tests are peace of mind self-collection DNA kits.
 There are three options, these are:

 - Order a free DNA test kit online